-1. The legality of conferral of implementing powers on the Council in light of the case law
+1. The legality of conferral of implementing powers to the Council in light of the case law

-When requested to asses the legality of a conferral of implementing powers, the Court of Justice has consistently noted that in the system provided for by the Treaties, when measures implementing a basic instrument need to be taken at Community level, it is the Commission which, in the normal course of events, is reponsible for exercising that power".
-It follows that when the co-legislators intends to confer implementing powers on the Council instead, they are required to duly justify their choice and provide a detailed statement of reasons.
-In particular, the Court has made it clear that the co-legislators "must properly explain, by reference to the nature and content of the basic instrument to be implemented or amended, why exception is being made to the rule that, under the system established by the treaty".
+When requested to asses the legality of a conferral of implementing powers, the Court of Justice has constantly recalled that in the system foreseen by the Treaties, when measures implementing a basic instrument need to be taken at Community level, it is the Commission which, in the normal course of events, is reponsible for exercising that power".
+24 It follows that when the co-legislators intends to confer implementing powers to the Council instead, they are required to duly justify their choice and provide a detailed statement of reasons.
+25 In particular, the Court has made clear that the co-legislators "must properly explain, by reference to the nature and content of the basic instrument to be implemented or amended, why exception is being made to the rule that, under the system established by the treaty".
 26

-In light of this case law, the General Court has recently annulled a Council implementing act27 adopted to specify the methodology for the calculation of ex ante contributions by banks to the Single Resolution Fund on the basis of
+In light of this case law the General Court has recently annulled a Council implementing act27 adopted to specify the methodology for the calculation of ex ante contributions by banks to the Single Resolution Fund on the basis of Article 70(7) of

-24 Judgment in case C-440/14 P, NIOC v Council, point 50 and 60 and the case law quoted there.
+$^{^{24}}$ Judgment in case C-440/14 P, NIOC v Council, point 50 and 60 and the case law quoted there.